Brand development that increases sales velocity, guaranteed.

 Why CPG Brands Should Take An Omnichannel Approach, not DTC.

 Direct-to-consumer is dead for the majority of CPG categories.
-That’s a bold statement, but our analysis of thousands of fast-moving consumer goods companies makes it clear; a DTC digitally native model is a dead-end strategy unless you own a platform or are vertically integrated to offset your customer acquisition costs.
-CPG startups hoping to scale need a better approach, and that’s exactly what you will learn in this article.
+That’s a bold statement, but our analysis of thousands of fast-moving consumer goods companies makes it clear: a DTC digitally native model is a dead-end strategy unless you own a platform or are vertically integrated to offset your customer acquisition costs.
+CPG startups hoping to scale need a better approach, and that’s precisely what you will learn in this article.

 Why Direct To Consumer Alone Doesn’t Work